piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Promotion

-Soapbox(es) or bullhorn or campfire or promotional platforms or whatever you want to call them
+aka Soapbox(es) or bullhorn(s) or campfire(s) or promotional platforms or whatever you want to call them

 One of the things that dawned on us in hindsight was the value of having  platforms for sharing opinions, promoting our efforts, and conversing with our community.